effepivi/ICP3038/Labs/Lab-09-Video-from-a-file-or-a-webcam/README.md

 #endif
 ```

-7. Apply a bilateral filter 10 times. \footnote{A bilateral filter is a non-linear, edge-preserving, and noise-reducing smoothing filter for images.}
+7. Apply a bilateral filter 10 times.
+Note: A bilateral filter is a non-linear, edge-preserving, and noise-reducing smoothing filter for images.
 The kernel size is 5, sigma colour is 5, and sigma space is 7.
 It is done using the code as follows:

 ```cpp